 A big thank you goes out to the WDCR Timing and Scoring team for providing the "Official" race results of the Summit Point races in CSV format.
 These official results and ingested into the system at the end of the race weekend.

 For home races, the Washington DC Region granted marrspoints.com access to the SCCA IDs of the racers from MotorsportReg.com.
 This allows the mapping of the MARRS racers to the Race Monitor results and MARRS competition classes.
 Another thank you goes out to Brian Ghidinelli, creator of MotorsportReg.com for building and publishing APIs to that application as well.

 More recently marrspoints.com collects some of the driver's SCCA IDs through screen scraping the RaceHero.io web application made by the same great folks that make MotorsportReg.com.

 Who should I thank / curse for making this happen?

-Lin Toland is an SSM racer as well as the official points keeper for the MARRS Series.
-He also was the chief consultant and adviser to the creation of this application, and without his sponsorship, it would not exist today.
+Lin Toland is an SSM racer and was the the official points keeper while marrspoints.com was being developed.
+He was also the chief consultant and adviser to the creation of this application, and without his sponsorship, it would not exist today.